 Tab Butler, MLB Network, Senior Director, Media Management and Post Production

-Tab Butler joined the MLB Network in June of 2008 as part of the Engineering and IT Department, chartered with the facility build-out and the January 1, 2009 MLB Network launch.
-Currently, Butler manages the media-management team, editor manpower, software development, and postproduction engineering and operations for the MLB Network and the NHL Network.
-In September of 2015, Butler’s department designed, built, and launched the NHL Network from the MLB Network broadcast facility, utilizing the network’s production-core infrastructure, which deploys the latest IT technologies.
+Tab Butler joined MLB Network in June of 2008 as part of the Engineering and IT Department, chartered with the facility build-out and the January 1, 2009 MLB Network launch.
+Currently, Butler manages the Media Management team, software development, and post production engineering and operations for the MLB Network.
+He oversaw the migration of the NHL Network to the MLB Network broadcast facility in 2015, utilizing the MLB Network production core infrastructure, which utilizes the latest IT technologies.

 While in manufacturing, Butler has worked in various capacities for Tektronix (Grass Valley), EMC, VideoBank, SeaChange International, and IBRIX.

 Grant Nodine, NHL, SVP, Technology